jreveillaud/Mosquito-Symbiont-Microdiversity/README.md

 This project describes the bioinformatic reproductible workflow associated to the paper "Mosquito symbiont microdiversity as revealed by oligotyping".

 ## Downloading the fastq files
-Before everything else, you need to download the data.
+Before everything else, you need to download the data and place it in a Data folder in the main directory.
 The raw illumina paired-end reads of 136 samples are stored in ENA and accesible with the accession number PRJEB43079.

 ## Complete reproductible workflow